wp-plugins/sz-google/readme.txt

 = Google Authenticator module =
 **<a href="http://goo.gl/6bzDMO"> </a>**

-**Google Authenticator:** The plugin provides the authorization process in two phases designed by google authenticator, it is possible to strengthen the security of our login screen asking for a code-time in addition to the normal credentials.
+The plugin provides the authorization process in two phases designed by google authenticator, it is possible to strengthen the security of our login screen asking for a code-time in addition to the normal credentials.
 This is made ​​possible by the Google Authenticator that you can install on our smartphones whether it's an iphone, android or blackberry.
 As we will see below the configuration and synchronization of the key will be performed quickly and easily using a code QR Code to display on your device.

 **Google Authenticator Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.